Nathan Healy

 08

-We’ve mapped every solar installation across America to create this interactive heatmap of Hickory.
-Click any hexagon to discover how many neighbors in your community have already made the switch to clean energy!
+We’ve mapped every solar installation across America to help you explore the clean energy movement in Hickory.
+Click any hexagon to see how many neighbors in that area have made the switch to solar power!

 09